Dik131/Dik131/README.md

 # Junior web-developer

-## Dmitry Ivanov, 29 year, Helsinki, Finland
+## Dmitry Ivanov, 29 years, Helsinki, Finland

 Hello, my name is Dmitry.
 I used to be a broadcasting and communication engineer for the last 9 years, but half year ago I decided to change my career to the best and I statred to learn web-developing as I wished since schooltime.
 So, this the list of my skills and qualifications.
 ___